python/cpython/Doc/library/inspect.rst

    This function relies on Python stack frame support in the interpreter, which isn't guaranteed to exist in all implementations of Python.
-If running in an implmentation without Python stack frame support this function returns ``None``.
+If running in an implementation without Python stack frame support this function returns ``None``.